 Qantas 747 upper deck newspapers above the stairs on the Boeing 747

-Qantas First Class champagne and nibbles on take off on the A380
+Qantas First Class Sparkling Wine and nibbles on take off on the A380

 The Qantas First Class experience is very good indeed, with a deferential service that also is chatty if you want it to be.
 Of course you can board the plane when you want, and with two airbridges you can wander on without being held up by those in economy.
 The crew will show you to your seat, and greet you by name, taking your jacket and offering you a paper: at remote ports it can be a great delight to get a Sydney Morning Herald.